 They will be finishing their drawings at the beginning of today’s class.

 Drawing from photographs.
-This 8-year-old girl is one of a few participants who does not participate in Project Chiclayo, but rather other Centro Esperanza programming in a more rural area.
-And she is an amazing little artist!
+This 8-year-old girl is one of a few participants who does not participate in Project Chiclayo, but rather, in other Centro Esperanza programming in a more rural area.
+She is an amazing little artist!

-Well, my friends, it is time to head to this week’s drawing class.
+Well, mis amig@s, it is time to head to this week’s drawing class.

 Best wishes for a fun week. 😀